golobby/container/README.md

 #### Binding time

-You can also resolve a dependency at the binding time in your resolver function like the following example.
+You can resolve dependencies at the binding time if you need previous bindings for the new one.

+Example of resolving in binding time:

 ```go
 // Bind Config to JsonConfig